vapor/vapor/Benchmarks/README.md

 blocking-pool threads.
 Each configuration has its own baseline and threshold directory; CPU, wall clock and instructions reuse the uninstrumented build.
 Allocation counting uses its own build with `AllocationCounting` enabled.
-Vapor selects a two-CPU, 8 GB Graviton4 runner because release compilation of SwiftSyntax exceeds the shared workflow's default 4 GB memory budget, even with one build job.
+Vapor selects an `m8g.large` runner (two CPUs, 8 GB RAM, Graviton4) because release compilation of SwiftSyntax exceeds the shared workflow's default 4 GB memory budget, even with one build job.
+The exact instance type keeps runs on the same hardware rather than allowing other M8g variants.

 The shared workflow produces one PR report and commit status comparing against committed p90 thresholds, not a fresh run of `main`.
 Full reports are available in